oguzcan-yavuz/fda-product-service/README.md

 I didn't wanted to manage same configurations in two different places.
 Instead, we need to use TYPEORM env variables and keep an .env file while using the migration commands.

-- testcontainers configuration needs to be in the working directory, so we change directory while doing integration and e2e tests.
-So we need to resolve the path of the env variables dynamically based on the env